fred-dev/OSC_MIDI_OSC/README.md

 - **COMMAND_ERROR_RESET**
 - **MMC_RESET**

-The app will also output these commands over OSC when receiving the relevant MMC commands in the midi input port

-## UPDATE
-Midi Show Control is now included, but in a betish kind of way.
 The app wll output Midi Show Control commands from the following OSC inputs, add an int argument for the device ID, a string argument for the command target and another string argument for the command type, lastly add extra integer arguments for the command payload (up to 3)